princomp/princomp.github.io/source/exercises/w_sol/collections/1darrays.md

     <details>
     <summary>Solution</summary>
     It is when C# makes sure that you're not using a subscript outside the allowed range.
-It happens at run time.
+It happens at run time, so after the program is already compiled, when it is executed.
     </details>

 #.
 Is there an error with the following code?
-If you think there is one, explain it, otherwise draw the content of the myIncomes array once those statements have been executed.
+If you think there is one, explain it, otherwise draw the content of the `myIncomes` array once those statements have been executed.

-    ```cs
+    ```
     double[] myIncomes = new double[5];
     myIncomes[1] = 3.5;
     // No income on day two.